 The history of dogs as pets stretches back at least 27,000 years, when dogs were first domesticated from grey wolves.
 Initially, the tamest wolves might have approached human settlements in search of food.
-Our pre-historic ancestors soon realized how useful dogs were for hunting and warding off predators.
+Our pre-historic ancestors soon realised how useful dogs were for hunting and warding off predators.

 Dogs were the first animals domesticated by humans.
 This early alliance between humans and dogs was certainly mutually beneficial, especially at a time when hunting and protection were vitally important.
 Today most people recognise that the benefits of sharing a close friendship with a dog run much deeper.